react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-container.md

 ### `linking`

-Configuration for linking integration used for deep linking and URL support in browsers.
+Configuration for linking integration used for deep linking, URL support in browsers etc.

 Example: